 A travel advocate is one of the most crucial components of an excellent travel nurse career.
 A good relationship with your advocate keeps your options for amazing opportunities open.
 As you build trust and rapport, they will better understand what you want in a contract.
 To ensure you are efficiently working with your advocate, here are five tips to boost your relationship.

 The more your advocate knows about you, the better they can serve your needs.
 That’s why it is vital to keep an open line of communication, even during non-business hours.
-Be upfront with what you’re interested in and tell your advocate what you are looking for, where you want to travel, and where you want to work.
-If you’re searching for a new assignment, don’t be afraid to check in every few days to get a status update.
+Be upfront with what you’re interested in and tell your advocate what you are looking for, what travel nurse location you want to go to, and where you want to work.
+If you’re searching for a new travel nurse assignment, don’t be afraid to check in every few days to get a status update.
 Travel nursing is a competitive market, so you and your travel advocate need to be on the same page when a job becomes available.

 Like honest communication, transparency will strengthen the relationship between you and your travel advocate.
 Don’t sugarcoat any of your priorities, preferences, and non-negotiables.
 Bring up any conflicts, worries, or concerns that may arise during your assignment, no matter how small.
 Their job is to find the best assignment for you, and being honest about your preferences will help with their search and build trust between you.

 There’s no such thing as a wrong question when asking about a travel assignment.
-Before settling on a contract, make a list of questions, including those you may not want to ask.
+Before settling on a travel nurse contract, make a list of questions, including those you may not want to ask.

 - How many days of orientation will I get?